TEALSK12/introduction-to-computer-science/lab_11.md

 Will a ![forever](forever.png) block ever stop?

-Not unless you tell it to: Click on the stop sign icon on the upper right hand corner of the Snap! window.
+Not unless you tell it to: Click on the stop sign icon on the upper right hand corner of the SNAP! window.

 ![stop button](stopbutton.png)